Andrew Hunter (Methodist preacher): Early life

+Ministry

-In 1836, due to his service in the school, he was give a license to preach and a recommendation from the quarterly conference, which consisted mostly of Indians.
-The Arkansas Conference had been set up the same year, and Hunter was received "on trial."
+In 1836, due to his service in the school, Hunter was given a license to preach, and a recommendation from the quarterly conference, which consisted mostly of Indians.
+The Arkansas Conference had been set up the same year, and Hunter was received "on trial".
 The conference was divided into four districts, over which the presiding elders traveled quarterly.
-Hunter was first appointed to a missionary school at Bayou Baynard, and this began his long career as a Methodist minister.
-He was ordained a deacon in Fayetteville, Arkansas in 1839 he became an elder in Little Rock, Arkansas.
+Hunter was first appointed to a missionary school at Bayou Baynard, beginning a long career as a Methodist minister.
+He was ordained a deacon in Fayetteville, Arkansas in 1839, and he became an elder in Little Rock, Arkansas.
 In the fall of 1842 he was made presiding elder of the Washington District, which comprised a large portion of Southern Arkansas.
-He served as pastor of what is now First United Methodist Church in Little Rock twice, first appointed in 1842.
+He served as pastor of what is now First United Methodist Church of Little Rock twice, first appointed in 1842.
 He became one of the most popular preachers in Arkansas as well being well respected throughout the country.

-In 1866-67 he was elected to represent Dallas and Bradley Counties in the Arkansas State senate and was president of that body.
-In 1866 Hunter was elected US Senator from Arkansas by the State Legislature along with Elisha Baxter, however he was not allowed to take his seat in Congress due to disenfranchisement of Southern States at the beginning of Reconstruction.
+In 1866-67 he was elected to represent Dallas and Bradley Counties in the Arkansas State senate, and became president of the Senate.
+In 1866, Hunter was elected US Senator from Arkansas by the State Legislature, along with Elisha Baxter, however he was not allowed to take his seat in Congress due to disenfranchisement of Southern States at the beginning of Reconstruction.
 Augustus Hill Garland took his place instead.

-Dr. Hunter died on June 3, 1902, in his 89th year, after having held almost every office his church offered: teacher, missionary, pastor of both small and great churches, presiding elder for 20 years, delegate to Annual Conferences, a member of 12 General Conferences, and of the 1891 Ecumenical Conference.
+Hunter died on June 3, 1902.
+He was buried beside his wife in Oakland Cemetery.

+Personal life

-He was laid to rest in Oakland Cemetery, beside his wife.
-The Hunters were married in 1844 and had four children.
-Mrs. Hunter was active in establishing the Woman's Missionary Society of the Little Rock Conference in 1878.
-Elected president of the organization in 1879, she served in that office for five years.
+Hunter married Anna M. Jones in York, Pennsylvania, in 1844, and they had four children.
+Anna Hunter was active in establishing the Woman's Missionary Society of the Little Rock Conference in 1878.
+She was elected president of the organization in 1879, serving for five years.